by Rob Marsh

 Step 1.
 Locate the Email Signature Tool.

 In Gmail, you’ll find this in the settings (click the gear icon at the top right side of the page, then select “Settings” from the menu.
-The Signature form is near the bottom of the page.
+In the “General Tab”, the Signature form is near the bottom of the page.
 If you don’t already have a signature set up, the button next to “No Signature” will be selected.

 Step 2.
 Add Your Contact Information.

 Next add the personal information you want to appear in all of your outgoing emails.
-Most people add information like name, title, web address, phone, fax, and email address.
+Most people add information like name, title, website, office and cell phone, email, and physical location if you have one.
 You’ll want to create a hierarchy to make some of the information more noticeable than others.
 For example, you may choose to make your name larger or bold, or you might make your title Italic and a lighter color, like this:

 123 Anywhere Street | City, ST 44444